Drivers Medical / Vocational Driver’s Medicals Standards

 - Audiology hearing Test if indicated

 The Occupational Health Department will undertake vocational driver’s medical assessments for the following groups of drivers

-- Large Good Vehicles (LGV) and Passenger Carrying Vehicles (PCV).
+- Large Good Vehicles (LGV or HGV) and Passenger Carrying Vehicles (PCV).
 The relevant DVLA documents must be provided by the employee to verify they have the training to operate the vehicle.

 - Drivers required by national legislation to hold licenses for goods vehicles between 3.5 and 7.5 tones (Group C1).
 Relevant DVLA documents to be provided by employee.